ProgettoCompany/New_Year_Countdown/README.md

 # New_Year_Countdown
 This is the code for a simple New Year countdown created using an Arduino. a 16x2 I2C LCD, and a RTC module.
+You can find the tutorial to build it here: